mauriora/minimist-better-ajv-errors-cli/README.md

    yarn add @mauriora/minimist-better-ajv-errors-cli @sinclair/typebox
 ```

+If the `--help` option is used, the schema is shown as help :-)

-Declare your schema, validate and either show errors or perform your task:
+Declare your schema, validate and either show errors or perform your task.

+example.ts:

 ```typescript
     import { Static, Type } from '@sinclair/typebox';